Ben Kermani, MD

 Osteoporosis affects approximately 30% of postmenopausal women in the United States, but men, teens, and children can develop the disease, too.
 If you’re at risk for osteoporosis and its potentially debilitating consequences — such as hip or spine fractures — Dr. Kermani can suggest lifestyle modifications, bone-strengthening supplements, and medications.
-Men and women in the Las Vegas and Summerlin area at risk for osteoporosis can schedule a consultation with Dr. Kermani via phone or by using the convenient online booking form.
+Men and women in the Las Vegas and Summerlin area at risk for osteoporosis can schedule a consultation with Dr. Kermani via phone.

 Osteoporosis causes your bones to degrade and become brittle and weak.
 Bones are living tissue that must continually produce healthy, new bone cells to replace the old or dead cells eliminated from the body.
 Contrary to osteoarthritis, patients with osteoporosis experience no pain.